 Here’s the full slate:

-(subject to change, as we have more book clubs in the works: WE’RE ALL GONNA DIE – dystopian book club for the doomed, Non-Western Canon, and in July: Ficción en Español!)
+(subject to change, as we have more book clubs in the works: WE’RE ALL GONNA DIE – dystopian book club for the doomed, a Gothic book club, and in July: Ficción en Español!)

 TRUE CRIME TUESDAYS

 Author and journalist James T. Bartlett leads us through a carefully selected slate of True Crime books.

 On June 5th, at long last: I’ll Be Gone in the Dark from Michelle McNamara!
 This is the one about the Golden State Killer (a name she gave him) – who was recently caught.
 Get all the deets before the trial starts.
 Tix right HERE.